China says U.S. warship violated its South China Sea sovereignty

 "The last made public was in October, but we should expect that there was at least one other in the interim," he said.
 "The only time word is getting out these days is if Beijing makes an issue of it."

-(Reporting by David Stanway in Shanghai and Idrees Ali in Washington; Additional reporting by David Brunnstrom in Washington; Editing by Michael Perry and Lisa Von Ahn)
+(Reporting by David Stanway in Shanghai and Idrees Ali in Washington; Additional reporting by David Brunnstrom in Washington and Martin Petty in Manila; Editing by Matthew Mpoke Bigg)